Your Senior Portrait Guide: Find your dream photographer, plan your senior portrait shoot and leave with photos that are uniquely you!

 A lot of photographers have their turnaround times listed on their website.
 If they don't and you're hoping for an August or September session, you'll want to make sure their return is around two weeks or under rather than two months; most High Schools require Senior Portrait turn in between October and November.

-For example, my turn around time for Senior Portraits is one week from the date a client's portraits are shot with a next-day preview.
+My turn around time for Senior Portraits is one week from the date a client's portraits are shot with a next-day preview.

 Choosing your Date